Pediatrics Observership Program

 Syracuse, NY 13210

-Note: You should contact us before applying for our pediatric observership and let us know the dates you are available to make sure there are openings at that time.
+Note: Our observership program is temporarily on hold due to Covid-19.
+We hope to be able to start offering a limited number of pediatric observerships starting in September of the 2021/2022 academic year.
+Check with us after June 1st, 2021 interested.
+You should always contact us before applying for our pediatric observership and let us know the dates you are available to make sure there are openings at that time.
 We have a very limited number of spots available at any given time.

 We are pleased to offer the opportunity for physicians from around the world to observe our Pediatric physicians, residents and fellows in practice.
 The goal of the Observership Program is to provide insight into day-to-day responsibilities of physicians in their respective specialties and provide a basic overview of the American medical system.
 At this time, several of our subspecialties are either unavailable or have limited availability so please be sure to contact us before applying.
 Please see below in "Application Process" for further details.